LucaGramaglia/UOE-Transcoding/README.md

 * _datasetID_: The ID of the questionnaire must be provided.
 Possible values are ENRL, ENTR, PERS, DEM, CLASS, GRAD, and FIN.
 * _SourceYear_: The year indicating the source DSD version to be used (i.e. the version of the DSD according to which the input files are structured).
 Possible values are 2017 and 2019.
 * _TargetYear_: The year indicating the source DSD version to be used (i.e. the version of the DSD according to which the output files are structured).
 Possible values are 2017 and 2019.
+*_CSVoutput(optional)_: Boolean value indicating whether the script should output the transcoded file in CSV format.
+The default value is TRUE.
+*_XMLoutput(optional)_: Boolean value indicating whether the script should output the transcoded file in SDMX-ML format.
+The default value is TRUE.

 # How to use the programme
 To use the programme, the user simply needs to drop one or more files structured according to source DSD indicated in the _params.csv_ file in the *Input* folder.
 You can then run the *Mapping Algorithm.R* script.
 In order to do this, open your R application and type the source command: *source(yourpath/Mapping Algorithm.R)*.
 See screenshot below.